clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 ### Lingy

 When testing and providing feedback on the development of [Lingy, a new Clojure implementation running on Perl](https://github.com/lingy-lang/lingy), I wanted to be able to connect Calva to the Lingy REPL.
 So that caused me to start and participate in the development of a [Lingy nREPL server](https://github.com/lingy-lang/lingy#nrepl-support).
 Now users of Calva, and any other nREPL client, can interact with their Lingy application from the editor.
-(Yes, so this was partly about Calva 😄.) <br>
+(Yes, so this was partly about Calva 😄.)<br>

-—
+---

 ## Carmine V4: Peter Taoussanis